ChrisWhealy/Cordova-Create/README.md

 ##Using a Local Configuration File
 If you choose to create a local configuration file, then:

-1. This file must live in the directory from which the cva-create command is run.
+1. This file must live in the directory from which the `cva-create` command is run.
-2. The local configuration file should contain only those properties that differ from the global configuration file.
+2. The local configuration file need only contain those properties that **differ** from the global configuration file.

 The rule for merging global and local configuration values is that all values in the local configuration file will override the corresponding values found in the global configuration file **except** for the list of plugins.